Remote Control Welding Technologies Offer Innovative Ways to Improve Pipe Welding Safety

 Learn how remote welding technology helps keep pipe welders safe on the jobsite.

-Because many job sites are expansive, the welding may actually take place hundreds of feet from the power source.
-Remote control welding technologies offer welding operators the ability make critical process changes and parameter adjustments at the weld joint versus at the power source, thereby eliminating the need to navigate cluttered job sites and risk potential injury.
+Because many jobsites are expansive, welding may take place hundreds of feet from the power source.
+Remote control welding technologies offer welding operators the ability to make critical process changes and parameter adjustments at the weld joint versus at the power source, thereby eliminating the need to navigate cluttered jobsites and risk potential injury.

 The information communicated from the wire feeder to the power source may include welding power source output command information (amperage/voltage), welding circuit on/off information (power source output contactor control) and/or power source state control (constant voltage/constant current).
 Welding operators can, in addition to the safety benefits, gain quality control by being able to adjust the actual voltage levels on the feeder’s digital meter.

-As with other remote technologies, having each of these capabilities allows welding operators to spend more time welding as opposed to walking to and from the power source and makes them safer by not having to navigate obstacles on the job site.
+As with other remote technologies, having each of these capabilities allows welding operators to spend more time welding as opposed to walking to and from the power source and makes them safer by not having to navigate obstacles on the jobsite.
 They also experience less strain and fatigue caused by repositioning cables.

 Remote safety benefits for advanced welding processes

-Most importantly, by featuring one less cable (the communication cable) and giving the welding operator total process control at the weld, such remote control capabilities are again increasing safety by reducing travel to and from the power source.
+Most importantly, by featuring one less cable (the control cable) and giving the welding operator total process control at the weld, such remote control capabilities are again increasing safety by reducing travel to and from the power source.

 Making the decision

 Deciding between remote control technologies depends largely on the welding processes needed for a given application; but no matter the application, remote control technologies offer the same benefit: improved safety.
 By removing the need to travel to and from the power source, they eliminate the hazard of trips and falls occurring while welding operators navigate what are often very cluttered work corridors.
 As companies continue to invest in greater safety education and new safety technologies, remote control technologies are one more item they can consider adding to help create a safer jobsite.